 Google Fiber Installation

-If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
-If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary authorization(s) for Google Fiber to install the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.
+If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary to authorize the performance of installation, maintenance, and repair services.
+If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary permission(s) to authorize the installation, maintenance, or repair of the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.

 Acceptance of these Terms does not guarantee that Google Fiber will install or provide any Services.
 We may need a separate agreement with you or your landlord in order to install the Services.